MicrosoftDocs/microsoft-365-community/Community/glossary.md

 The Highlighted Content Web Part allows you to [roll up](#roll-up) content from allows you to specify content sources, sorting and filtering, and layout options.

-As with all web parts in SharePoint, this we part will only display content which the current user has permission to see.
+As with all web parts in SharePoint, this web part will only display content which the current user has permission to see.

 ### [Hololens](https://www.microsoft.com/hololens)